 Understanding and anticipating the BOS is essential for unlocking new opportunities, improving risk management techniques, or identifying the latest support/resistance levels.

-Learning how the market structure works is one thing; profiting off it is another; many traders who make it to the former group struggle to be among the latter.
+Learning how the price structure works is one thing; profiting off it is another; many traders who make it to the former group struggle to be among the latter.

 Here are a few benefits it offers every user:

-- Awareness of the most influential market structure breaks
+- Awareness of the most influential price structure breaks

 - Ability to leverage bullish or bearish reversal opportunities ASAP